Installing a Cluster Node¶

 macOS¶

-On macOS, the system manager is called launchd
+On macOS, the system manager is called launchd, and the install

 command will generate a service file in